-Initially, you register for a Master of Philosophy (MPhil) programme to train you in the research methods necessary to complete a PhD.
+- Initially, you register for a Master of Philosophy (MPhil) programme to train you in the research methods necessary to complete a PhD.

-You can apply to upgrade to PhD registration when you have satisfactorily completed an agreed part of the research and training programme; this usually happens before 18 months if you are studying full-time, or before 36 months if part-time.
+- You can apply to upgrade to PhD registration when you have satisfactorily completed an agreed part of the research and training programme; this usually happens before 18 months if you are studying full-time, or before 36 months if part-time.

-You should aim to complete and submit your PhD thesis within an agreed period, usually three to four years for full-time students, and four to six years for part-time.
+- You should aim to complete and submit your PhD thesis within an agreed period, usually three to four years for full-time students, and four to six years for part-time.

-If you decide not to upgrade to PhD registration, you can submit your thesis for an MPhil after two years if you are studying full-time, or after three years if part-time.
+- If you decide not to upgrade to PhD registration, you can submit your thesis for an MPhil after two years if you are studying full-time, or after three years if part-time.

+- With the agreement of your supervisor, you can change your registration from full to part-time or vice versa.
 North American applicants especially should note that the British system does not include preparatory taught classes or examinations as part of the MPhil/PhD programme, except for an initial module in research methods.

-Find out more about research degrees at Goldsmiths.
+- Find out more about research degrees at Goldsmiths.